pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 js: /assets/js/table-of-contents.js
 ---

-In this guide, we'll walk through the process of acquiring, preprocessing, and cleaning a data set.
-These steps are essential for any data analysis project to make sure the dataset is ready for analysis and visualization.
-The dataset we'll be using today contains basketball player statistics for the 2023-2024 NCAA women's basketball season.
-We'll use Python along with the popular pandas and requests libraries to accomplish these tasks efficiently.
-By the end of this tutorial, you'll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, and eliminate any inconsistencies and errors.
+In this guide, we'll walk through the entire process of a data science project.
+This includes initial steps like data acquisition, preprocessing, and cleaning, as well as more advanced steps like feature engineering, creating visualizations, and machine learning.
+The dataset we'll be using in this project contains basketball player statistics for the 2023-2024 NCAA women's basketball season.
+Here's a brief description of each major step that we'll go through:

-This process will involve four major steps:
 1. Data Acquisition - This initial step involves obtaining data from two sources: (1) exporting the NCAA's online individual player statistics report and (2) making API requests to the Yahoo Sports endpoint.
 2. Data Cleaning - This step focuses on identifying and correcting any errors within the dataset.
 This includes removing duplicates, correcting inaccuracies, and handling missing data.
 3. Data Preprocessing - This step ensures the data is suitable for analysis by converting datatypes, standardizing units, and replacing abbreviations.
 4. Feature Engineering - This step involves selecting and expanding upon the dataset's features (or columns).
 This includes calculating additional metrics from existing columns.

-Steps 2 and 3 specifically will help mitigate the pitfalls of the "garbage in, garbage out" saying for data analysis - where the quality of your analysis is only as good as the data you start with.
+5. Creating Visualizations - This step involves identifying the relationships between various parameters (such as height and blocked shots) and generating meaningful visualizations (such as bar charts, scatterplots, and candlestick charts).
+6. Machine Learning - This step focuses on training a machine learning model to identify the combination of individual player statistics that correlates with optimal performance.

+We'll use Python along with the popular pandas and requests libraries to accomplish these tasks efficiently.
+By the end of this series, you'll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, create meaningful visualizations, and train a basic machine learning model.
+Due to the size of this project, we'll start today with just the first step: data acqusition.

 <div id="toc"></div>

 # Getting Started
+First, let's cover what you'll need if you want to follow along with this guide.
+If you already have a Python environment up and running and are familiar with how to install packages, then feel free to skip to the next section.

 ## Requirements
 Before we get started, you should have:
 - A computer with the appropriate access level to install and remove programs.